vishwanathna/jenkins-enterprise-cicd-cineverse/README.md

 This project demonstrates the implementation of an **enterprise-style CI/CD pipeline** for a Java web application called **CineVerse**.

-The pipeline automates the application delivery process from **source code checkout to application deployment** on Apache Tomcat.
+The pipeline automates the application delivery process from **source code checkout to application deployment** on Apache Tomcat..

 The project integrates multiple DevOps tools to automate: